German South West Africa: Early history

 In April 1885, the Deutsche Kolonialgesellschaft für Südwest-Afrika (German Colonial Society for Southwest Africa, known as DKGSWA) was founded with the support of German bankers (Gerson von Bleichröder, Adolph von Hansemann), industrialists (Count Guido Henckel von Donnersmarck) and politicians (Frankfurt mayor Johannes von Miquel).
 DKGSWA was granted monopoly rights to exploit mineral deposits, following Bismarck's policy that private rather than public money should be used to develop the colonies.
 The new Society soon bought the assets of Lüderitz's failing enterprises, land and mineral rights.
 Lüderitz drowned the next year while on an expedition to the mouth of the Orange River.
 Later, in 1908, diamonds were discovered.
-Thus along with gold, copper, platinum, and other minerals, diamonds became a major investment.
+Thus, along with gold, copper, platinum, and other minerals, diamonds became a major investment.

 In May, Heinrich Ernst Göring was appointed Commissioner and established his administration at Otjimbingwe.
 Then, on 17 April 1886, a law creating the legal system of the colony was passed, creating a dual system with laws for Europeans and different laws for natives.

 Over the following years, relations between the German settlers and the indigenous peoples continued to worsen.
 Additionally, the British settlement at Walvis Bay, a coastal enclave within South West Africa, continued to develop, and many small farmers and missionaries moved into the region.
 A complex web of treaties, agreements, and vendettas increased the unrest.
 In 1888 the first group of Schutztruppen—colonial protectorate troops—arrived, sent to protect the military base at Otjimbingwe.

 In 1890, the colony was declared a German Crown Colony, and more troops were sent.
 In July of the same year, as part of the Heligoland–Zanzibar Treaty between Britain and Germany, the colony grew in size through the acquisition of the Caprivi Strip in the northeast, promising new trade routes into the interior.

 Almost simultaneously, between August and September 1892, the South West Africa Company Ltd (SWAC) was established by the German, British, and Cape Colony governments, aided by financiers to raise the capital required to enlarge mineral exploitation (specifically, the Damaraland concession's copper deposit interests).

 A veterinary cordon fence was introduced in 1896 to control rinderpest by restricting population and livestock movement.
 Later known as the Red Line, it became a political boundary with police protection concentrated south of the line, while northern areas were controlled though indirect colonial rule using traditional authorities.
 This led to different political and economic outcomes for example between the northern Ovambo people compared to the more centrally located Herero people.

-German South West Africa was the only German colony in which Germans settled in large numbers.
-German settlers were drawn to the colony by economic possibilities in diamond and copper mining, and especially farming.
-In 1902 the colony had 200,000 inhabitants, although only 2,595 were recorded as German, while 1,354 were Afrikaners and 452 were British.
-By 1914, 9,000 more German settlers had arrived.
-There were probably around 80,000 Herero, 60,000 Ovambo, and 10,000 Nama, who were referred to as Hottentots.